sjackman/abyss-activity/README.md

 of the alignment.
 The thin purple line can be difficult to see.
 Which contig has unaligned sequence at one end?

-	A: the 16.5 kbp contig
+> the 16.5 kbp contig

 Select that contig, and copy the unaligned sequence to the clipboard.
 Aligned sequence is shown in blue upper-case characters, and unaligned